metkamedia/gtm-mcp-server/README.md

 # Development mode with auto-reload
 npm run dev

-# Build project
+# Build project for production
 npm run build

-# Code check
+# Code linting and formatting
 npm run lint

+# Re-run authorization if needed
+npm run auth
 ```

 ## 📞 Support

 If you encounter problems:

-1. Verify that all steps were completed correctly
+1. **Double-check all setup steps** - make sure you followed the exact sequence
-2. Make sure you're using Node.js v20.19.5+
+2. **Verify Node.js version** - ensure you're using Node.js v20.19.5 or higher
+3. **Check Google Cloud setup**:
+   - Project created and Tag Manager API enabled
+   - OAuth credentials created as Desktop app
+   - Your email added as test user
+4. **Verify file paths** in Claude Desktop config are absolute and correct
-3. Check logs in Claude Desktop terminal
+5. **Check logs** in Claude Desktop terminal for error messages
+6. **Rebuild the project** with `npm run build` if needed

+## 🎯 Quick Verification

+To verify everything works:
+1. Complete all setup steps above
+2. Restart Claude Desktop
+3. Open a new chat in Claude
+4. Ask: "List my GTM accounts"
+5. You should see your Google Tag Manager accounts listed